skglobal-jsc/kivy-base-app/{{cookiecutter.repo_name}}/README.md

 - For Android/iOS, should use Mac to pack and have [buildozer fork of Sk-global](https://github.com/Thong-Tran/buildozer/tree/fix-errors).
 When you change code in project, please run cmd again.

-    - Android: (you should have java 8 and python 2.7)
+    - Android: (you should have java 8 to create apk)

     ```bash
     buildozer android debug